k2052/mastering_nooku/chapters/02_the-way-of-nooku.md

 It seems that at least for now the only thing thats done in the inheritance chain is a build up of a few states.
 So the heart of the model is really KModelTable, which is an abstraction over (you guessed it) a DB table.
 It provides methods for managing connections, making basic queries like; DELETE, GET LIST etc, and sets some basic info about the DB table.

+Before we move on its important that we understand a few basic concepts about models.

 ## What a model needs

 ## States

 ## Behaviors

+Behaviors are a very powerful feature of Nooku they allow you to mixin and re-use common functionality on your models.
+This mean you can quickly leverage the previous work of others and literally construct your models with bits and pieces, like legos.

+Behaviors can be thought of as collections of functionality, they can provide; extra methods, extra fields, extra states etc. Behaviors although the can be made of any thing are typically made up features to achieve one specific functionality.
+An example might be tagging, versioning, or slug generation..

 # The whole picture: Models, Controllers & Views meet.

 The central thing we've discovered through all of this is that Nooku is oriented around resources, it is RESTful.
 This helps us extrapolate a great deal:

-## 1. Views are inherently linked to the model name.
+## 1. Everything inherently linked to the model.